 Head into the main square and there are plenty of sweet eateries and cute cafés to choose from.
 On both occasions, I visited Provins, I ate at the Creperie, Mammy Gâteaux with a view overlooking the town square.
 Set in a pretty timber-framed building, they serve great crepes there, and you can also enjoy a variety of rose-infused products which are a speciality of the region (including beer!)

-For those who don’t have a car (and I’d recommend going by train even if you do have a car), the best way to reach Provins from Paris is by train.
+For those who don’t have a car (and I’d recommend going by train even if you do have a car as parking in the historic city centre is incredibly limited), the best way to reach Provins from Paris is by train.
 Head to Gare de l’Est to take one of the hourly trains that take you straight to the medieval city.

 Where to stay in Provins, France